HContainer/HN_Reinforment_Learning_Projects/02-Real-Real_Projetcs/01-AI-driven_Plantroom_Coordination/README.md

 ### There is still long way ahead for the successful development. :round_pushpin:
-### But it had already made an important small step! :walking:
+### But it had already made an important small step in 6 months! :walking: